colin-walker/wordpress-likes-and-replies/README.md

 Add IndieWeb likes and replies to posts with microformat2 markup using the value from custom fields

-Usage: Ideal for posting from outside of WordPress, e.g. from Workflow on iOS.
-Add the required page URL to a custom filed called 'Liked' or 'Reply' to have it automatically added to the post body.
+Usage: Add the required page URL to the 'Liked' or 'Reply' field in the meta box to have it automatically added to the post body when saved.
 Microformat2 markup ensures the relevant webmention is sent on posting.

+If posting from Workflow save the post as draft then update or publish via WordPress post UI.